Azure-Samples/azure-search-knowledge-mining/02 - Web UI Template/README.md

   "OrganizationWebSiteUrl": "https://www.microsoft.com"

 ```
+1. **QueryLanguage** - Optional query language if using Semantic Searc requests.
+2. **SemanticConfiguration** - Once you have a selected a Semantic Search plan, you can now create a Semantic Configuration in your index.

-1. **InstrumentationKey** - Optional instumentation key for Application Insights.
+3. **InstrumentationKey** - Optional instumentation key for Application Insights.
 The instrumentation key connects the web app to Application Inisghts in order to populate the Power BI reports.
-2. **StorageContainerAddress2** & **StorageContainerAddress3** - Optional container addresses if using more than one indexer
+4. **StorageContainerAddress2** & **StorageContainerAddress3** - Optional container addresses if using more than one indexer
-3. **AzureMapsSubscriptionKey** - You have the option to provide an Azure Maps account if you would like to display a geographic point in a map in the document details.
+5. **AzureMapsSubscriptionKey** - You have the option to provide an Azure Maps account if you would like to display a geographic point in a map in the document details.
 The code expects a field called *geolocation* of type Edm.GeographyPoint.
 If your wish to change this behavior (for instance if you would like to use a different field), you can modify details.js.
 ![geolocation](../images/geolocation.png)
-4. **GraphFacet** - The GraphFacet is used for generating the relationship graph.
+6. **GraphFacet** - The GraphFacet is used for generating the relationship graph.
 This can now be edited in the UI.
-5. **Customizable** - Determines if user is allowed to *customize* the web app.
+7. **Customizable** - Determines if user is allowed to *customize* the web app.
 Customizations include uploading documents and changing the colors/logo of the web app. **OrganizationName**,  **OrganizationLogo**, and **OrganizationWebSiteUrl** are additional fields that also allow you to do light customization.

 ## 2. Update SearchModel.cs